B.A., Lynchburg College

 Professor Hartblay’s experience includes work in community and program planning, public welfare, community centers, mental health centers, psychiatric hospitals, and school social work.
 His interests include social work history, genocide studies, issues of oppression and discrimination, civil rights, social justice issues, government and public policy, and the development of values and ethics in social work students.
 Professor Hartblay believes in the importance of a strong liberal arts base in the education of social work students.
 His courses feature literature, art, and film as part of the teaching and learning process.
 He is interested in international social work, and, in addition to many years of teaching at Elms College, has taught in Poland, Lithuania, and Northern Ireland.
 Professor Hartblay has presented at international social work conferences, and leads students on educational trips to Ireland and Poland.

 M.S., University of Miami

 Ed.D., American International College

-Dr. Lewis is an educational psychologist who has been teaching both undergraduate and graduate psychology courses at Elms College for 20 years.
-She has worked as a reading clinician, and conducted research in the area of language-based learning disorders.
-Most recently, her interests have been in school bullying and mental health.
-Dr. Lewis is also a faculty advisor to the Active Minds Club to promote mental health awareness on campus.
+Dr. Lewis is an educational psychologist who has worked as a reading clinician and conducted research in the area of language-based learning disorders and school bullying.
+Most recently, her interests have been in suicide prevention.
+Dr. Lewis teaches undergraduate and graduate psychology courses, in addition to serving as faculty advisor to the Active Minds Club to promote mental health awareness on campus.